 The platform’s strong suit lies in generating dynamic visual stories based on reliable IT data.
 It deploys machine learning technology to provide a smart visualization of your data.
 This brings you the full picture of your business, allowing you to make better, data-driven decisions.

 One particularly useful feature is the Smart Insights, which enables a more in-depth look into the variance in your visualization or the acquired data in a chart.
 It gives you valuable sales insights, like the top province, customer segment, and region contributors.
 With these insights, you can easily determine key influencers and variances that drive your business performance.
-In case you also want to compare sales software features, you can learn more about them in our guide.
+In case you also want to compare the features of sales software, you can learn more about them in our guide.

 To eliminate the guesswork out of your business analytics, SAP Analytics Cloud uses its BI and augmented analytics capabilities.
 Powered by AI and machine learning, the system drills down the key influencers of past results to predict outcomes and future scenarios.
 Subsequently, turning these data insights into action gives you a chance to accelerate business growth.